wallstation13/wallstation13/wallstation_modules/guidelines.md

 Then we will get a conflict, where we have to decide which of the two edits we want to use.

 ## How we solve it
 This is something we do not want to do manually, and something that we do not trust an automated system to do well.
-But thankfully there is a simple solution, modularization.
+But thankfully, there is a simple solution, modularization.

 How does it work?
 All it means is that the vast majority of our changes are on ``wallstation_modular/`` folder, which /tg/ does not touch, and any changes that cannot be put into that folder are **CLEARLY LABELED** to when they start, the end, and what feature they are a part of.